Quick Start Guide

 ]

-Now we are up and running and have made our first request, let's do something a bit more meaningful.
+Now that we're up and running and have made our first request, let's do something more meaningful.
 Let's use the Load Serving Entities API.
-A Load Serving Entity, or LSE, is a Utility or any other entity that services the load of a building (hence the name).
-Let's get a list of all of the residential electricity LSEs for your ZIP or postcode by using the following request:
+A Load Serving Entity, or LSE, is a utility or any other entity that services the load of a building (hence the name).
+Let's get a list of all the residential electricity LSEs for your ZIP or postal code using the following request:

 https://api.genability.com/rest/public/lses?zipCode=94105&residentialServiceTypes=ELECTRICITY&sortOn=totalCustomers&sortOrder=DESC&fields=ext